Executive Social Presence as a GTM Pipeline Lever

 Results to Expect

 Executive social presence compounds over time.
-Here’s a realistic timeline of what to expect:
+Here’s a realistic timeline based on what we’ve observed across GTMStack accounts:

 Month 3-4: You’ll start seeing patterns.
 Certain topics resonate more than others.
 The algorithm begins recognizing your exec as a consistent poster and starts distributing content more broadly.
 Engagement should roughly double from month 1.